Module Pattern

 Section titled “Step-by-Step Guide”Step 1: Create Database Model (If Needed)

-Section titled “Step 1: Create Database Model (If Needed)”Create a new file alita/db/example_db.go:
+Section titled “Step 1: Create Database Model (If Needed)”Create a new file alita/db/example/repository.go (following the domain-package pattern):

 package db